bristowxavierlm/task7_Bristow-Xavier-L-M/README.md

 Seventh task of the cyber security internship

-Browser Extension Cleanup & Performance Audit
+Browser Extension Cleanup & Performance Audit.

 Objective
 To learn how to identify and remove potentially harmful or unnecessary browser extensions, understand their impact on performance and privacy, and improve overall browsing experience.